-Did you know that peeing in public is a criminal act in New South Wales (NSW), Australia?
-Public urination in NSW is seemingly a harmless act but it can actually land you in trouble.
+Public urination in NSW is seemingly a harmless act, but it can land you in trouble.
 The primary reason falls under the Summary Offences Act 1988 (NSW), specifically Section 4, which prohibits “offensive conduct” in or near public places.

-Moreover, urinating in public is generally considered offensive and disrespectful to others using the space.
-This offence doesn’t require specific intent, meaning the prosecution only needs to prove the act happened, not that the individual intended to cause offence.
-However, the courts consider factors like location, time, and presence of others when determining offensiveness.
+Yes, peeing in public is offensive conduct because peeing should be done in a private bathroom.
+Moreover, a person who pees in public is generally offensive and disrespectful to others using the space.
+This offence doesn’t require specific intent, meaning the prosecution only needs to prove the act happened, not that the individual intended to cause an offence.

-- A person must not conduct himself or herself in an offensive manner in or near, or within view or hearing from, a public place or a school.
+- A person must not act in an offensive manner in or near, or within view or hearing from, a public place or a school.

 - If the defendant can convince the court that they had a legitimate purpose for acting in such a way, that justification will be enough to prevent a prosecution for an offence under this section.